mollymcgames/VoxelProject/README.md

 # VoxelProject
 ## Introduction
-This project visualises the output of an MRI scan in NiFti (NII) format.
+VoxelProject visualises MRI scan outputs in NiFti (NII) format.
 A Nifti file represents an MRI scan in the form of Voxels of data.
 The visualisation is achieved by rendering the Voxels as 'Minecraft' style Voxels on screen that allow the user to close in, and dig through to see the inner layers of the scan.

 ## Pre-requisites
-- Unity 2023.1.20f1 or newer
+- Unity 2023.1.20f1+
-- Visual Studio Community *or* Visual Studio Code
+- Visual Studio Community / Visual Studio Code
 - The Unity packages listed in `packages-lock.json`

 ### External unity packages